antkeeper/antkeeper-source/README.md

 	git clone --recursive https://github.com/antkeeper/antkeeper-superbuild.git

-Detailed configuration and building instructions can be found in the README of the superbuild repository.
+Detailed configuration and build instructions can be found in the [README](https://github.com/antkeeper/antkeeper-superbuild/blob/master/README.md) of the superbuild repository.

 ## License